-Cybersecurity isn't just a business priority.
-Facing new pressures from today's increasing cyberthreats, the U.S. government is realizing it needs to step in to assess the IT security landscape and enact legislation to address some of the top concerns.
-In this section, find out how the government is responding to increasing IT security concerns and what impact it will have on IT executives.
+Cybersecurity isn't just a business priority anymore.
+Facing new pressures from today's increasing cyberthreats, the U.S. government is stepping in to assess the IT security landscape and enacting legislation to address some of the top concerns.
+In this section, find out how the government is responding to increasing IT security concerns, how emerging technologies are influencing the legislative process and how such legislation will impact IT executives.

 The federal government is encouraging cybersecurity info sharing to offset threats to data, but some businesses are worried that the data protection measures might infringe on privacy.
 Continue Reading

 Legislators have begun examining cryptocurrencies and blockchain security amid growing instances of cybercrime, such as the ransomware attacks on NYT and BBC.
 Continue Reading

 Don't underestimate the importance of data analytics in your IT security strategy.
 In this section, learn how to best tap into analytics at your organization and what tools can help identify, monitor and ward off threats to data security.

 The rising number of attacks has led to a big increase in cybersecurity intelligence data that can be analyzed to prevent future incidents.
 But rapidly advancing technology makes it hard to stay ahead of the curve.
 Continue Reading

 As more organizations collect customer data to drive marketing strategies, it creates numerous data security and privacy concerns.
 Deborah Berebichez, chief data scientist at Metis, explains what steps organizations should take to offset these risks and how data scientists can help.
 Continue Reading